bek000han/java-learning/README.md

 The course is split up into two individual courses: Java Programming I and Java Programming II.
 Each course consists of seven parts, each with its own exercise set.
 Completing a single part takes approximately 5-20 hours (~220 hours total), depending on prior skills with computers.

 ### **Acknowledgements**
-The course was created and curated by the University of Helsinki. \n All of my completed certificates are verified and can be viewed by using the referral links above.
+The course was created and curated by the University of Helsinki.<br>
+All of my completed certificates are verified and can be viewed by using the referral links above.